Subscription Modal Banner

 • Option to add riders to enhance the plan

-Pros: It can help grow your money in a short period while also providing you with life insurance protection as you build your fund.
+Pro: It can help grow your money quickly and provide life insurance protection as you build your child’s education fund.

-This savings plan and life insurance product from Sun Life helps parents like you to save up for your child’s education while also giving you and your loved ones financial security.
-It provides guaranteed cash benefits, so you won’t worry about paying for your child’s education needs in the future.
+This savings plan and life insurance product from Sun Life helps parents like you save up for your child’s education while also giving you and your loved ones financial security.
+It provides guaranteed cash benefits, so you won’t have to worry about paying for your child’s needs in the future.

 Key Features and Benefits